 - The targets will be ‘converted’ into WLTP targets in 2021, and 2021 will form the baseline year against which additional targets will be based;

-- Failure to meet their individual target sees manufacturers receive a fine; in 2020 this will be €95 per gram of exceedance per vehicle registered in the calendar year;
+- Failure to meet their individual target sees manufacturers receive a fine; from 2019 this will be €95 per gram of exceedance per vehicle registered in the calendar year;

 - In 2019, a new regulation (EU Regulation No. 631/2019) was agreed by Member States, establishing new CO₂ reduction targets of 15% by 2025 and 37.5% reduction by 2030, both against a 2021 baseline.

 There are several facts to bear in mind for anyone owning or driving a car who is wondering how the Regulation will affect them:

 - The regulation is purely a matter for manufacturers.
 It will not directly require drivers or car buyers to do anything different.
 However, manufacturers might encourage sales of their more fuel-efficient models in order to ensure that they meet the target that they have been given;

 - It works on an average basis.
 It does not require individual cars to meet a particular threshold for CO2 (unlike air quality legislation) or ban cars on the basis of their CO2 emissions;